Add virtual machines hosted on VMware vCloud

 The vCloud account is now ready for access by a Deep Security Manager.

-To import the VMware vCloud resources into the Deep Security Manager, users will be prompted for the Address of the vCloud, their User name , and their Password .
+To import the VMware vCloud resources into the Deep Security Manager, you will be prompted for the Address of the vCloud, your User name , and your Password .

-The User name must include "@orgName".
-For example if the vCloud account's username is kevin and the vCloud Organization you've given the account access to is called CloudOrgOne, then the Deep Security user must enter kevin@CloudOrgOne as their username when importing the vCloud resources.
+Your User name must include "@orgName".
+For example if the vCloud account's username is kevin and the vCloud Organization you've given the account access to is called CloudOrgOne, then you must enter kevin@CloudOrgOne as your username when importing the vCloud resources.

 (For a vCloud administrator view, use @system.)